Terence McKenna: Botanical Dimensions

 In 1985, McKenna founded Botanical Dimensions with his then-wife, Kathleen Harrison.
 Botanical Dimensions is a nonprofit ethnobotanical preserve on the Big Island of Hawaii, established to collect, protect, propagate, and understand plants of ethno-medical significance and their lore, and appreciate, study, and educate others about plants and mushrooms felt to be significant to cultural integrity and spiritual well-being.
 The 19 acre botanical garden is a repository containing thousands of plants that have been used by indigenous people of the tropical regions, and includes a database of information related to their purported healing properties.
 McKenna was involved until 1992, when he retired from the project, following his and Kathleen's divorce earlier in the year.
 Kathleen still manages Botanical Dimensions as its president and projects director.

 After their divorce, McKenna moved to Hawaii permanently, where he built a modernist house and created a gene bank of rare plants near his home.
-Previously, he had split his time between Hawaii and Occidental, CA.
+Previously, he had split his time between Hawaii and Occidental, California.